zobin8/talented-gm/README.md

 ## Description
 Talented GM is a simple tool for game masters (GMs) of the role-playing game *Wild Talents*.
 Using TalentedGM, one can create custom non-player characters (NPCs).
 This includes stats, skills, and hitboxes.
 These NPCs, along with minions, can be combined to make up custom locations.
 While a game is in process, one can load NPCs or locations into the current turn.
 Each turn also allows for intiative tracking and miscellaneous notes.
 After a game has finished, all turns can be exported into a log file.

 **At least, that is what will be possible once it is programmed.
-At the moment, limited features are available.** The following features are currently missing:
+At the moment, not all features are available.** The following features are currently missing:
  * Exporting as a log file
  * Displaying initiative in the turn tab
- * Displaying NPCs and their hitboxes in the turn tab
  * Displaying further NPC information (stats & skills) in the turn tab

 ## Dependecies